 For example, during the lead generation stage, a BDR can also perform quite a bit of the qualification and discovery, thereby reducing the vetting load on sellers and SEs.
 As a result, the handoff to a seller will be a highly qualified lead and not just a warm lead.
 Similarly, AI could ensure that the proposal generation starts right at the discovery phase.
 As a result, the sales cycle gets transformed from a sequential process to multiple, parallel, overlapping processes.

-Introduction of agentic AI in this manner is not intended to replace sellers or redefine the sales cycle.
+The introduction of agentic AI in this manner is not intended to replace sellers or redefine the sales cycle.
 But with a thoughtful adoption, it can compress the sales cycle and increase the probability of favorable outcomes by shifting more activities to the left of the process.

 A sales cycle can be neatly represented on paper as a sequential process diagram.
 However, the reality of an engagement is far more complicated and nuanced.
-There are multiple activities that occur simultaneously, interleaved, and span many stages.
-The stages are not as discrete and handoff between stages are not as clean as we would like them to be.
+There are multiple activities that occur simultaneously, are interleaved, and span many stages.
+The stages are not as discrete, and handoffs between stages are not as clean as we would like them to be.
 For example, customer research is not just limited to lead generation and discovery.
 It is a continuous process that extends all the way down to the closing stage.

 Buyers don’t wait for a specific stage to provide the information that you need.
-Remember this is a sales process defined by the selling party.
+Remember, this is a sales process defined by the selling party.
 Buyers didn’t sign up for that process.
 They reveal a lot about themselves throughout the journey, not just at discrete points.
-Depending upon the context of the conversations, they can reveal a lot about the organization, the projects, their fears, their technology and competitors at random points of the sales process.
+Depending upon the context of the conversations, they can reveal a lot about the organization, the projects, their fears, their technology, and competitors at random points of the sales process.

 It is important to capture them early, as soon as they are mentioned.
-This allows the sellers to be better informed, position themselves more strategically, and drive deeper conversations which builds a trusted relationship with the customers.
+This allows the sellers to be better informed, position themselves more strategically, and drive deeper conversations, which builds a trusted relationship with the customers.
 It also prevents customers from having to repeat themselves, which builds confidence.
 All things being equal, trust and confidence are often the intangibles that become deciding factors for the buyers.

 Buyers engage suppliers over a dozen channels ranging from emails and meetings to Slack messages and industry conferences.
-Omni channel is a great strategy to stay on top of a buyer’s mind.
+Omnichannel is a great strategy to stay on top of a buyer’s mind.
 But it also makes it difficult to collect and synthesize all the buying signals they might be dropping at different places, especially since a seller is not managing all the channels.

 Is there a pain point that the technical buyer mentioned in the support ticket during the trial?